 - Can-Do Statements "define what English language learners can actually do with language in varying situations, for different purposes, and formulated in positive terms at each level along the journey toward English language proficiency".
-English Curriculum 2020 For Junior High School - A Table of Specification is a blueprint or plan of what to include in a test.
-It lists content, cognitive levels, number of items on a particular exam. - Bagrut / matriculation exam is a high stakes matriculation exam- standardized countrywide exam held toward the end of high school. - Module a set of parts to make up a whole for example, Modules A 016381, B 016383, C 016382, and the F2F Oral exam 016385 make up the 3-point Bagrut. - Modular model The Bagrut in English is organized according to segments which add up to complete either a 3 or 4 or 5 point Bagrut certificate. - Exam number each module has a number that the Ministry of Education uses to identify it.
+English Curriculum 2020 For Junior High School - A Table of Specifications is a blueprint or plan of what to include in a test.
+It lists content, cognitive levels, number of items on a particular exam. - Bagrut / matriculation exam is a high stakes matriculation exam- standardized countrywide exam held toward the end of high school. - Module a set of parts to make up a whole for example, Modules A 016381, B 016383, C 016382, and the BOOST 16387 (or the F2F Oral exam 016385 for special Ed students) make up the 3-point Bagrut. - Modular model The Bagrut in English is organized according to segments which add up to complete either a 3- or 4- or 5- point Bagrut certificate. - Semel Sheelon each module has a number that the Ministry of Education uses to identify it.
 The students are registered for Bagrut exams using the number rather than the letter.
-Module A- 016381. - Final Grade The final calculation of the 70% Bagrut grade and the 30% annual school grade is the final grade. - Internal Grade the literature modules- 016383,016483,016583 are made up of only the school's internal grade.
-There is no external Bagrut exam in these modules. - External Grade-This refers to the grade that a student earns on the Bagrut exam itself.
-This is 70% of all modules except literature. - 30% school grade-This is the 30% of the final grade of the module being tested.
+Module A- 016381. - Final Grade The final calculation of the 70% Bagrut grade and the 30% annual school grade is the final grade. - Internal Grade the literature modules- 016383, 016483, 016583 are made up of only the school's internal grade.
+There is no external Bagrut exam in these modules. - External Grade This refers to the grade that a student earns on the Bagrut exam itself.
+This is 70% of all modules except literature. - 30% school grade This is the 30% of the final grade of the module being tested.